Recycling And Disposal of Scrap Tires

 Management of Waste Tires in Connecticut

 Waste tires generated in the New England states are for the most part managed within New England.
 Studies show that waste tires generally stay in their area of origin due to the high cost of transportation.
-The most common management method for waste tires is as fuel for either the paper mills in Maine or at a tire-to-energy-facility in Connecticut.
+The most common management method for waste tires is as fuel for paper mills in Maine.
 There are three paper mills in Maine that supplement their fuel use with tire-derived fuel (TDF).
 Together the three mills consumed approximately 71,000 tons of TDF in 2000 which equates roughly to 7.1 million passenger tires.
-Unfortunately, the dedicated tire-to-energy facility, ReEnergy in Sterling, Connecticut closed in October 2013.
+The dedicated tire-to-energy facility, ReEnergy in Sterling, Connecticut closed in October 2013.

 Since State statute defines tires as a "special waste" as opposed to municipal solid waste (MSW) they require special handling.
 Connecticut no longer permits the landfilling of waste tires, either whole or in pieces.
 However, Connecticut has three volume reduction facilities which process tires for reuse and recycling.
 They include:

 Lakin Tire East, Inc. in West Haven, (203) 932-5801;

 Empire Tire of Edgewater II, LLC, Inc. in Plainfield, (860) 564-8811; and

 - Don Stevens Tire Co. in Southington, (860) 621-3256.